smattymatty/mathew-storm-site/philo_content_old/humanist-absurdism.md

 No gratitude returns.
 No reputation builds.
 The system cannot measure what happened because what happened produced no data.

 The caseworker goes home, pours a drink, watches something stupid on television.
 Tomorrow she will process more files.
-Some she will reject.
-The ones she saves will never know they were saved.
+Some she will reject, but the ones she saves will never know they were saved.

 ## III.
 The Core Practice